Recelis/DAL/notes/Computer Science/C#/DotNet/ASP.Net Core.md

 [docs](https://learn.microsoft.com/en-gb/training/modules/build-web-api-aspnet-core/5-exercise-add-data-store)

 This is the interface to the data store.
 Your controllers will interface with your data service and provide business logic.
-This extra layer will deal with your business logic leaving your controllers deal with the HTTP requests.
+This extra layer will deal with your business logic leaving your controllers to deal with the HTTP requests.

 ```csharp
 public class PizzaService